hasibhassan/vision/README.md

 ## Installation

-Hook it up to build on every push using CI/CD use
+Hook it up to build on every push using CI/CD use least privileged IAM policy